 Top 10 Tips for Smallholder Farmers to Thrive

-, Top 10 Tips for Smallholder Farmers to Thrive, Kilimo Nexus
+, Top 10 Tips for Smallholder Farmers to Thrive

 Smallholder farmers form the foundation of Kenya’s agricultural sector, directly impacting the nation’s food security and economic development.
 Around 5.1 million smallholder farming households across Kenya produce approximately 75% of the country’s food needs.
 But these farmers face considerable challenges like small land sizes, declining soil fertility, limited access to finance, inadequate infrastructure, and climate change impacts.
 By embracing good practices and leveraging emerging opportunities, smallholder farmers can overcome obstacles and achieve sustainable livelihoods.